Bullkn0x/VBSsource/docs/README.md

 ## Reducing response body
-By default if the response returns resources with `"_type": "HELPER"`, Streamlabs-OBS will attach some data by calling `getModel()` method of resource.
+By default if the response returns resources with `"_type": "HELPER"`, Vurteau-OBS will attach some data by calling `getModel()` method of resource.
 To disable that behavior, use the `compactMode` parameter in JSON-RPC request: